Half-precision floating-point format: Uses of half precision

 Half precision is used in several computer graphics environments to store pixels, including MATLAB, OpenEXR, JPEG XR, GIMP, OpenGL, Vulkan, Cg, Direct3D, and D3DX.
 The advantage over 8-bit or 16-bit integers is that the increased dynamic range allows for more detail to be preserved in highlights and shadows for images, and avoids gamma correction.
 The advantage over 32-bit single-precision floating point is that it requires half the storage and bandwidth (at the expense of precision and range).

 Half precision can be useful for mesh quantization.
 Mesh data is usually stored using 32-bit single-precision floats for the vertices, however in some situations it is acceptable to reduce the precision to only 16-bit half-precision, requiring only half the storage at the expense of some precision.
 Mesh quantization can also be done with 8-bit or 16-bit fixed precision depending on the requirements.

-Hardware and software for machine learning or neural networks tend to use half precision: such applications usually do a large amount of calculation, but don't require a high level of precision.
-Due to hardware typically not supporting 16-bit half-precision floats, neural networks often use the bfloat16 format, which is the single precision float format truncated to 16 bits.
+Hardware and software for machine learning and neural networks often use half-precision arithmetic to accelerate computations.
+In these applications, the distinct bfloat16 format is sometimes preferred for its wider dynamic range than half-precision, and specialized floating point formats with only 8 bits or less are increasingly used to further accelerate certain computations.

-If the hardware has instructions to compute half-precision math, it is often faster than single or double precision.
-If the system has SIMD instructions that can handle multiple floating-point numbers within one instruction, half precision can be twice as fast by operating on twice as many numbers simultaneously.
+If the hardware has instructions to compute half-precision math, it is often faster than single or double precision, sometimes up to 4 times faster.
+In addition if the system has SIMD instructions, often one instruction can simultaneously operate on twice as many half values than float values.

 Support by programming languages

-Zig provides support for half precisions with its f16 type.
+Zig, Odin, and other languages provide support for half precisions with their f16 type.